srankmeng/my-k8s-training/workshops/08_rbac/README.md

 > **Goal:**
 > - Create Viewer account
 > - Viewer account can list all namespaces
-> - Viewer account can view all resources on dev-environment namespaces only
+> - Viewer account can view all resources on nginx-domain namespaces only

 ---